Image Credit: Arthur Schatz/Getty Images

 As his company and wealth grew, Mr. Petrie became well known for his generosity.
 He often provided support to "everyday" New Yorkers he read about in the newspaper.
 Alongside his wife, Carroll, he also made a wide range of philanthropic gifts to New York's major arts institutions, cancer researchers, nonprofits, and education initiatives.

-Today, The Carrol and Milton Petrie Foundation carries on this legacy: by making grants to students in need through the Petrie Student Emergency Grant Funds and by supporting colleges and nonprofit organizations in New York City.
+Today, The Carroll and Milton Petrie Foundation carries on this legacy: by making grants to students in need through the Petrie Student Emergency Grant Funds and by supporting colleges and nonprofit organizations in New York City.
 The Foundation helps young people in New York City achieve their long-term goals through higher education and career connections.